Q: What is LOTI?

 A: Faculty who register and successfully complete subsequent sessions of LOTI will not receive stipend pay.

 Q: When are the certification trainings offered?

 A: Trainings will be offered every fall, spring, and summer.
 You may complete the entire training in one semester or take up to a year to complete the training depending on your schedule and the semester in which you plan to teach your online or hybrid course.

-If you have a question that we did not address, please contact the Assistant Director for Learning Sciences.
+If you have a question that we did not address, please contact Ashley Leslie, Instructional Designer.